InteropEvents/add-ins-workshop/setup/setup.md

 ![My applications](images/myapplications.png)

-3. Click on the "Add and app" button.
+3. Click on the "Add an app" button.

 4. Enter the name for the app as "Proseware Tasks", and choose Create application.